 - This “Quick Guide to Financial Aid” from FastWeb gives you the terminology, so you understand what is meant by many of the terms we use to describe financial aid issues.

-This first video is a podcast.
-Financial advisor Aaron Kirsch interviewed me about the ROI – return on investment – of going to college, and more specifically, choosing a specific price range of college over a lower cost alternative.
+The second video is a podcast hosted by financial advisor Aaron Kirsch, who interviewed me about the ROI – return on investment – of going to college, and more specifically, choosing a specific price range of college over a lower cost alternative.
 The podcast is about 22 minutes.

-We hope that all of these resources help you understand college financial aid, how it works, and how it might apply to your family’s situation.
+We hope that all of these resources help you understand how college financial aid works and how it might apply to your family’s situation.

 As always, feel free to get in touch if you’d like a personal consultation.